Back To TOP

 • Avoid smoking indoors, as cigarette smoke is a potent allergen.

-• Outdoor exposure:
+• Outdoor Exposure:

 When allergen avoidance isn't enough, medications help control the allergic response: